 When they first burst onto the scene in the 80’s, the idea of a micro brewery was very disruptive.
 Now, in Oregon, there’s one in every neighborhood and they’re all pretty much the same.
 Good, but IPAs are everywhere.

 Successfully disruptive ideas don’t last because its human nature to copy what works.
 This process of imitation homogenizes the disruptive idea to the point where it’s no longer different.
 No longer disruptive.

-So if you want to sustain a competitive advantage, you have to keep coming up with disruptive ideas.
+So if you want to sustain a competitive advantage and continue to differentiate your company from new upstarts, you have to keep coming up with disruptive ideas.
 Not just incremental improvement on what’s always worked, but honest-to-goodness newness all the time.

 Avatar is a disruptive movie that spawned numerous knock-offs.